Below are the most frequently asked questions about our products, answered by shoe.

 Q: What are the main differences between an A500+ (with a Zorro2 SideCar and RTC) and Amy or Denise?

 A: That’s a good question.
-Besides the optimisations mentioned above there are some new functionality added.
+Besides the optimizations mentioned above there are some new functionality added.

 • Auto detect AMIGA and PS/2 Keyboard & Mouse with Scroll wheel support.